top of page

 In our case, it doesn’t matter that no one, at any point, said “start!” or “let the games begin!”
 A group of people can casually start kicking a ball or round object around, select two goals, and just organically start playing a game.
 Maybe a few others join in, and eventually the original two leave.
 The game continues.
 Rules are added, altered, or removed.
 Years pass.
 Now the ball is kicked through hoops, on certain squares, words are shouted as it lands, tokens are collected.
 The activity has rules, rewards, objectives, players, penalties, strategies to win, and a space in which it is played.
 At no point does it stop being a game.

-And its not necessarily the case that the “forcing” of gameplay is top-down, coming from one small group of people.
+And it’s not necessarily the case that the “forcing” of gameplay is top-down, coming from one small group of people.
 It is ultimately the result of everyone else collectively continuing to play, although there are of course some players who have a disproportionate influence on the game both continuing in general, and the rules remaining the way they are.
 But it is collective participation in game-play that, in one sense, keeps individual players stuck in it.
-Exploring how that works exactly, however – the relationship between the collective and the individual in terms of compulsory play, is outside the scope of this project (though we will say more below about how the game play is generally compulsory).
+Exploring how that works exactly—the relationship between the collective and the individual in terms of compulsory play—is outside the scope of this project (though we will say more below about how the game play is generally compulsory).
+We’ve one over the argument for society as a game with money as its objective.
+In Section 2, we’ll look at some of the implications of this view.

 [3]A final note about players, though this point may be inane, as briefly mentioned, they required intentionality.
 They need to be capable of forming goals.
 There’s a sense in which bots can do this, motion detectors, mosquitoes.
 Whether or not the money game as we play it is uniquely human, and whether to be a player requires a more complex, reflective consciousness and can form goals of which we are aware and can evaluate, is a further discussion I won’t take up here.